Maronites in Israel: Maronite Aramean identity

 A study on Maronites' identity in Israel performed at Haifa University found that most of this community rejected Arab identity in favor of a distinct Maronite identity, and that many Maronite residents of Jish considered themselves Aramean Christian Maronites.

 In 2014, Israel decided to recognize the Aramean community within its borders as a national minority, allowing some of the Christians in Israel to be registered as "Aramean", instead of "Arab" or "Unclassified".
 The Christians, who may apply for recognition as Aramean, are mostly Galilean Maronites, who trace part of their cultural identity to the Arameans.

 Language

-Traditionally, Neo-Aramaic had been the spoken language of the Maronites, even in Lebanon, up to the 17th century, when differing linguistic and sociological pressures caused Arabic to displace it as the main language, while Classical Syriac variety of Aramaic remained in use only for liturgical purposes.
+Traditionally, Neo-Aramaic had been the spoken language of the Maronites, even in Lebanon, up to the 17th century, when differing linguistic and sociological pressures caused Arabic to displace it as the main language, while the Classical Syriac variety of Aramaic remained in use only for liturgical purposes.
 In 2011, activists tried to revitalize Syriac by teaching it for young children in Jish Elementary School, with approval of the Israeli Ministry of Education.
-The program was implemented briefly by the school, but was quickly dropped.
+The program was implemented briefly by the school, but then quickly dropped.